PeterXiao/spotfire/README.md

 <a name="compatibility"/>
 ### Compatibility

-This code has been tested using Spotfire 7 and using both Chrome and Firefox.
+This code has been tested using Spotfire 7 using both Chrome and Firefox.
+Plotly.js was used for the Plotly portion of the integration.

 <a name="spotfire"/>
 ##Spotfire - Customizing Visualizations

 While this documentation assumes that the Spotfire Web Player has been set up, it is good to first review that the API has been configured to work within Spotfire.

-Within the Web.config file in the Spotfire Web Player directory - the default Web Player directory is at C:\Program Files\TIBCO\Spotfire Web Player\7.0.0\webroot - check to make sure that the JavaScript API is enabled.
-Without this attribute set to true, you will not have access to Spotfire’s API and not be able to build customized visualizations or be able to pass and receive parameters.
+Within the Web.config file in the Spotfire Web Player directory - the default Web Player directory is at `C:\Program Files\TIBCO\Spotfire Web Player\7.0.0\webroot` - check to make sure that the JavaScript API is enabled.
+Without this attribute set to `true`, you will not have access to Spotfire’s API and not be able to build customized visualizations or be able to pass and receive parameters.

-For more information on setting up the Spotfire Web Player to allow customizations and use the Spotfire API, visit …
+Detailed information on how to set up mashups using the Spotfire Web Player is available on the [Spotfire Technology Network](http://stn.spotfire.com/stn/Tutorials/HowToCreateMapMashup.aspx)

-There are many examples online of custom Web Player applications.
-The Spotfire Technology Network contains examples, such as …

-Two Spotfire / Plotly mash-ups have been created to illustrate integration between these visualization tools and this document outlines each.
-The files needed to follow this documentation reside in the SpotfirePlotlyDemo folder.
-To start out with, open the ControlChartHeatMap.html file.
-This is the main driver of the integration between Spotfire and Plotly and the file includes the following code:
+An example walkthrough, as well as code, is available within this repo as well.
+The files needed to follow this documentation reside in the `SpotfirePlotlyDemo` folder.
+To begin, open the `ControlChartHeatMap.html` file with an editor.
+This is the main driver of the integration between Spotfire and Plotly.

 <a name="requiredscripts"/>
 ### Required Scripts

-At the top of the html code are required scripts within the `<script>` tags, most of which reside in the js folder of the SpotfirePlotlyDemo folder.
-One important script is the Spotfire API script, which allows access to the Spotfire Web Player’s API so that the visualization can be customized.
+At the top of the `ControlChartHeatMap.html` file you will find the required scripts within the `<script>` tags.
+An important script is the Spotfire API script which allows access to the Spotfire Web Player’s API so that the visualization can be customized.

-Within the code the line to include the API script will look similar to this:
+The line to include the API script looks like this:

 `<script type=”text/javascript” src=”http://<server>/SpotfireWeb/GetJavaScriptApi.ashx?Version=1.0”></script>`

-Where `<server>` is the server location of the Spotfire Web Player.
+where `<server>` is the server location of the Spotfire Web Player.

 <a name="constants"/>
 ### Constants

-The constants within the code are variables that will be used throughout the integration code.
+The constants within the code are variables that will be used throughout the code.
 The Spotfire server URL, the path in the Spotfire Library to the analysis file and other properties are set here.

-These constants include:
+The constants include:

 `c_ServerUrl`  		The Spotfire Web Player URL `c_AnalysisPath`  		The path within the Spotfire Library to the Spotfire analysis